Aerobility's Tecnam and Piper Warrior in their natural home.

 2018 sees our 25th anniversary and what a journey it's been so far!

-From humble beginnings back in 1993 to our current fleet of 5 aircraft with a head office at Blackbushe, the addition of a dedicated classroom and shop last year, our building a plane project, disabled flying facilities now operating from Tatenhill, Liverpool and Skye, as well as Blackbushe, and our most successful Aviators Ball to date in 2017.
+From humble beginnings back in 1993 to our current fleet of 5 aircraft with a head office at Blackbushe, the addition of a dedicated classroom and shop last year, our building a plane project, disabled flying facilities now operating from Tatenhill and in the Liverpool area as well as Blackbushe.
 Nearly 1000 disabled people per year are participating with Aerobility.

 Aerobility is a registered charity founded in 1993 offering disabled people, without exception, the opportunity to fly an aeroplane.